-After approximately 2.5 years each project submits a mid-term report.
+After approx. 2.5 years each of the new projects will submit a mid-term report.
 This report is a means to evaluate the work progress of the first research phase and the project plan for the second research phase.
-Mid-term reports will be due at the same time for all projects within the module in order to provide an overview of the state of research at a given point in time.
+Mid-term reports will be due at the same time for all new projects within the module in order to provide an overview of the state of research at a given point in time.

-The mid-term report consists of two parts: 1) a progress report (approx. 10 pages) that has to follow the provided guidelines (Annex 1), and 2) a request for the project prolongation including a short research plan (approx. 5 pages).
+The mid-term report consists of two parts: 1) a progress report (approx. 10 pages) that has to follow the provided guidelines (Annex 1) and 2) a request for the project prolongation including a short research plan (approx. 5 pages).
 Additionally, project teams are requested to provide systematic Output data on mySNF and to hand in an updated factsheet, which is published on the r4d website.
 A reminder will be sent six weeks before the submission deadlines of the reports.

-The mid-term report has a maximum of 15 pages.
-The submission deadline for the mid-term reports is 15 July 2016.
+The submission deadline for the mid-term reports is 15 January 2020.

 The criteria for the mid-term evaluation are the following:

-- Consideration of the Review Panel's recommendations - Quality of scientific output - Progress of research activities - Quality of communication strategy and impact of research results on policy / practice - Functional and fair research partnership within project team (based on KFPE Principles) - Quality of planned work for years 4 to 6
+- Performance of the project against stated objectives, deviations from those, adaptations - Consideration of recommendations by the Review Panel - Quality of scientific output

+- Quality of communication activities and impact of research results on policy / practice - · Functional and fair research partnerships within the project team (based on KFPE Principles) - Quality of planned work for years 4 to 6

 The Review Panel will evaluate whether a prolongation is advisable and may seek external experts' opinion.
-The final decision will be ratified by the Swiss National Research Council in November 2016.
-Decisions will be communicated to the responsible grantee in November 2016.
+The final decision will be ratified by the Swiss National Research Council in March 2020.
+Decisions will be communicated to the responsible grantee in March 2020.